andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 potential harassment stemming from walking naked in a room full of strangers.
 Concerns over the vulnerability that comes with that?
 Sure.
 Concerns with the ambient temperature of the performing space?
 Absolutely.

+<h4 class="article-subheader">It's Like A Drug</h4>
+The performance

+I exist in the dielectic state of craving praise while simultaneously being wholly unable to accept it.